BMW, Daimler aim to cut emissions 20% this year with new electric models

 Kaellenius declined to comment on the profitability of electric vehicles.
 "We don't communicate individual margins.
 Electrification is a headwind," he said.

-Separately, Volkswagen announced the launch of the ID4, a fully electric SUV with an operating range of up to 500 kilometres, which will go on sale in Europe, China and the United States, and start production this year.
+Separately, Volkswagen announced the launch of the ID4, a fully electric SUV with an operating range of up to 500km, which will go on sale in Europe, China and the United States, and start production this year.